One of the biggest questions, still unanswered, is posed by the Fermi Paradox.

 Aliens from advanced civilizations might overcome these problems by dispensing with physical limitations altogether, and uploading their consciousness into some version of a computer simulation.
 But this is purely conjecture, and maybe ideas like this come from our own anthropomorphic dreams of immortality.

-Time, space and physical limitations are therefore my own interpretation of why we haven’t heard from ET.
+Time, space and physical limitations are obvious interpretation of why we haven’t heard from ET.
 But there are many more theories, more esoteric and elaborately detailed, that try to explain why ET hasn’t dropped by yet.

 One of the more interesting is the Rare Earth Hypothesis (REH).
 The REH argues that the evolution of biological complexity resulting in intelligent life is exceedingly rare, or even unique to earth.
 This is because our own evolution was the result of an improbable combination of fortuitous circumstances or accidents, often within a narrow zone of acceptability, many of which needed to occur within the right sequence.

 The best known event that accelerated our human evolution was a gigantic accident, called the Cretaceous Paleogene Extinction.
 This extinction event was caused by a meteorite estimated at 10-15 kilometers (6-9 miles) in diameter hitting the earth at Chicxulub on Mexico’s Yucatan Peninsula.
 The energy released by this impact was approximately the same as 100 tetratonnes of TNT, or more than a billion times the energy of the atomic bombings of Hiroshima and Nagasake.
 (7)

 Another way of understanding this enormous amount of energy is that it would be enough to power our current civilization for the next 230 years.
 (8)